1. Classes of Securities

 Whereas a private limited liability company (BVBA - SPRL) was previously known for its private character, the shares issued by a private limited company are now, in principle, freely transferable.
 The Code of Companies and Associations provides for 'default rules', which we already know from the private limited liability company, if the founders / shareholders have not provided for a different provision.

 If the articles of association do not contain a special arrangement for the transfer of shares, any transfer or transmission is subject to the consent of at least half of the shareholders who hold at least three quarters of the shares, after deduction of the shares whose transfer has been proposed.

 However, their consent is not required if the shares are transferred or transmitted to:

 - the transferor’s blood relatives in the direct ascending line or in the direct descending line.

-Just as with a public limited company (NV - SA), any natural person or legal entity that - acting alone or in joint consultation - holds 95% of the voting shares of a private limited company may make a squeeze-out bid to acquire all of the voting shares or securities giving access to a voting right from this company.
+Just as with a public limited liability company (NV - SA), any individual or legal entity that - acting alone or in joint consultation - holds 95% of the voting shares of a private limited company may make a squeeze-out bid to acquire all of the voting shares or securities giving access to a voting right from this company.